 A detailed CSR policy was framed by the Company with approvals of the Corporate Social Responsibility Committee (CSR Committee).
 CSR policy has been approved by the Board.
 CSR policy gives an overview of the projects or programs or activities which are proposed to be undertaken by the Company in the coming years.
 The CSR policy is placed on the Company's website www.sainikfinance.com

-2. The Composition of the CSR Committee:
+2. Composition of CSR Committee: